chanzuckerberg/czid-bench/README.md

 python3 ../generate.py
 ```

-This produces zipped fastq files that you can upload to the [IDSeq Portal](https://idseq.net) via [IDSEQ-CLI](https://github.com/chanzuckerberg/idseq-cli).
+This produces zipped fastq files that you can upload to the [IDseq Portal](https://idseq.net) via [IDSEQ-CLI](https://github.com/chanzuckerberg/idseq-cli).

 # selecting organisms and chromosomes
 Add/modify entries like this in `params.py`